awsdocs/aws-single-sign-on-user-guide/doc_source/iam-auth-access-using-id-policies.md

 29. }
 ```

-### Example 5: Allow a user to administer AWS SSO for specific accounts<a name="policyexamplemanageaccount"></a>
+### Example 5: Allow a user to administer IAM Identity Center for specific accounts<a name="policyexamplemanageaccount"></a>

-As your team grows, consider implementing a delegation model that enables AWS account administrators to manage their users' SSO access to their resources\.
+As your team grows, consider implementing a delegation model that enables AWS account administrators to manage their users' single sign\-on access to their resources\.
 By using this model and the following example policy, you can delegate permissions for administering AWS accounts\.
 After you create this policy, you can select the same policy any time you need to delegate the same permissions to other administrative users\.

 **Account\-based delegation**